Loading...

 In an early stage, when signs and symptoms of mastitis have been present for less than 12 to 24 hours, it may be possible to manage the condition without antibiotics as follows:

 There should be a low threshold for using antibiotics where infection is suspected after 12-24hrs.
 Breastfeeding should continue frequently (e.g. breastfeeding 8 to 12 times per day) to promote effective milk removal.
-If these measures do not result in an improvement in symptoms within 24 hours, or if symptoms are severe or if there are any signs of systemic infection continue 1,2 & 3 (as per above) and start antibiotics as follows:
+If these measures do not result in an improvement in symptoms within 24 hours, or if symptoms are severe or if there are any signs of systemic infection continue (as per above) and start antibiotics as follows:

 Antibiotic treatment in primary care

-Appropriate antibiotics should be given early to reduce the risk of abscess formation.
+Early recognition and treatment may prevent complications such as breast abscess.
 Antibiotic therapy is based initially on likely pathogens.
 In cases of failure of initial treatment or where complications arise, cultures may be indicated, and treatment may have to be altered depending on the specific pathogens isolated and corresponding antibiotic susceptibilities.

 Safety of continuing to breastfeed:

 • Mother – stopping breastfeeding during an attack of mastitis does not help the mother recover and on the contrary, there is a risk that it can make her condition worse.
-Regular emptying of the breast by feeding and/or expressing is essential to promote rapid recovery.
+Regular softening of the breast by feeding and/or expressing is essential to promote rapid recovery.
 Mothers who wish to stop lactating can be safely helped to do so once the mastitis is resolved.

 • Baby – continuing to breastfeed is generally safe, even in the presence of S. aureus.